hecrodjr/minecraft-scav-hunting/README.md

 # Minecraft Scav-Hunting Rules

-## Overview
 Welcome to Minecraft ScavHunting!
-Teams will compete to gather items worth a total of **50 points** in a hardcore-mode Minecraft world with a randomly generated seed.
-The scavenger hunt will run daily from **8:00 PM to 12:00 AM** for one month or until a team reaches the point target.
+Teams will compete to gather items worth a total of **50 points** in a survival-mode Minecraft world with a randomly generated seed.
+The scavenger hunt will run daily from **8:00 PM to 12:00 AM** until a team reaches the point target.

----

 ## General Rules
 1. **Teams**: